m50d/paperdoll/README.md

 Copyright 2015-2016 Michael Donaghy. md401@srcf.ucam.org

 Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except in compliance with the License.
+you may not use this project except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0
 Unless required by applicable law or agreed to in writing,